whimsicalley/project_final2_manalio_alley/README.md

 * [Increase gap between text and underline](http://stackoverflow.com/questions/1734618/how-to-increase-the-gap-between-text-and-underlining-in-css)

     I still wasn't entirely satisfied with the look of the border bottom, so I was happy to find this article about simply adding a padding-bottom.
 It made a surprisingly nice difference.

+## Comments

+1. I think my spacing looks okay for the most part, but I was definitely having some margin problems where the margins of different elements were overtaking each other.
+I couldn't remember how to remedy this other than setting box-sizing to border-box.
+I think this was most obvious between the images and buttons, but the buttons in general were a pain.
+I tried everything I could think of to put more space between the end of the paragraph and the buttons but it's still a little close for my liking.